 3.4 Amending a Food Truck Permit

-Permittees who want to amend their current Food Truck Permit shall make such a request in writing to the Town Administrator who has been granted authority to amend existing Food Truck permits by the Board of Selectmen.
-Upon review by the Town Administrator or his/her designee a decision will be rendered within 14 days.
-If the amendment is determined to require to be heard by the Board of Selectmen, then the request will be posted on the next available Board of Selectmen agenda.
+Permittees who want to amend their current Food Truck Permit shall make such a request in writing to the Town Administrator, who has been granted authority to amend existing Food Truck permits by the Board.
+Upon review by the Town Administrator or his/her designee, a decision will be rendered within 14 days.
+If the amendment is determined to require to be heard by the Board , then the request will be posted on the next available Board of Selectmen agenda.

 SECTION 4: OPERATING RULES FOR PERMITTEES

-Permittees may only operate at specifically approved private locations (hereafter, the “permitted area”), at specifically approved times (operation hours).
-Applicants shall provide written evidence with their application of the property owner’s approval for use of that area.
-The lease for a use of private space that is set to expire before the permit expiration date shall not be accepted by the Select Board.
+Permittees may only operate at specifically approved private locations (hereafter, the “permitted area”) and at specifically approved times (operation hours).
+Applicants shall provide written evidence with their application of the property owner’s approval for use of the permitted area.
+The lease for a use of private space that is set to expire before the permit expiration date shall not be accepted by the Board.

-Permittees shall comply with all Zoning & Board of Health rules and regulations.
+Permittees shall comply with all Zoning,Board of Health rules and regulations, and any other applicable state or local regulations or by-laws.,

-Permittees shall not deploy any free-standing signs or flags unless specifically permitted by the Select Board and in compliance with the Zoning Bylaw.
-Applicability of Zoning Bylaw shall be determined by the Town’s Zoning Enforcement Officer.
+Permittees shall not deploy any free-standing signs or flags unless specifically permitted by the Board.
+Any flags must comply with the applicable provisions of the Zoning Bylaw.
+Applicability of the Zoning Bylaw shall be determined by the Town’s Zoning Enforcement Officer.

-Permittees shall not deploy tables or seating unless specifically permitted by the Select Board with permission from Health Agent.
+Permittees shall not deploy tables or seating unless specifically permitted by the Board, with permission from Health Agent.

 Food Trucks shall not be positioned so as to expose clients to vehicular traffic, or otherwise in an unsafe manner.
-Any directive by the Police Department or other Select Board designee shall be immediately complied with.
+Any directive by the Police Department or other Board designee shall be immediately followed.

 Permittees shall make specific provisions for potable water, electricity, electric lighting if operated at night, collection and proper removal of recyclables, trash and wastewater.
-No waste or water will be disposed of on site.
+No waste or water may be disposed of on site.
 A wastewater disposal plan shall be submitted to the Board of Health.

 Permittees shall ensure that the permitted area is kept clean, neat and sanitary at all times.
 Reliance on the use of municipal trash receptacles is not permissible.
-Upon request, proof of proper trash and wastewater disposal shall be submitted to the Health Agent and Select Board.
+Upon request, proof of proper trash and wastewater disposal shall be submitted to the Health Agent and theBoard.

-Operations are permitted between 8:00 AM to 9:00 PM, unless otherwise specified by the Select Board.
-The Select Board reserves the right to set a maximum amount of operational hours.
+Operations are permitted between 8:00 AM to 9:00 PM, unless otherwise specified by the Board.
+The Board reserves the right to set a maximum number of operational hours.

 Permittees are required to obtain a Hawkers and Peddlers or Transient Vendor’s permit, as applicable, for each manager/owner from the Commonwealth of Massachusetts.
 Such permit must be signed by the West Tisbury Police Department.
 The state permit must be current for the duration of the locally permitted and permitted operation.
-If at any time the state permit is revoked, suspended and/or not active the local permit shall be void.
+If at any time the state permit is revoked, suspended and/or not active, then the local permit shall be void.

-Permittees shall not be authorized to sell non-food novelty items such as: t-shirts, hats, toys, etc., except that the Select Board may approve the sale of marketing merchandise directly related to the business with the exception of the Village and RU Districts
+Permittees shall not be authorized to sell non-food novelty items such as: t-shirts, hats, toys, etc., except that the Board may approve the sale of marketing merchandise directly related to the business, with the exception of in the Village and RU Districts.

 Permittees shall not be authorized to sell or provide any alcoholic beverages.